-Various experiments include searches for GeV-mass FIPs as the main part of their physics programme.
-They operate with large intensity collisions, in which FIPs may be copiously produced, and are collectively called Intensity Frontier (IF) experiments~\cite{Beacham:2019nyx,Antel:2023hkf}.
-Examples are Belle II~\cite{Belle-II:2018jsg}, NA62~\cite{NA62:2023qyn}, FASER~\cite{FASER:2019aik} and SND@LHC~\cite{SNDLHC:2022ihg}, SHiP~\cite{Aberle:2839677}, MAPP~\cite{MoEDAL-MAPP:2022kyr}, DarkQuest~\cite{Apyan:2022tsd}, DUNE~\cite{DUNE:2020lwj}, Downstream@LHCb~\cite{Gorkavenko:2023nbk,Kholoimov:2025cqe}, and many others~\cite{Bauer:2019vqk,MATHUSLA:2022sze,Aielli:2019ivi,Niedziela:2020kgq,Feng:2022inv,Hacisahinoglu:2025xrs}.
-They will explore the parameter space of long-lived FIPs, which is complementary to the prompt searches at the main LHC detectors, probing the domain of small lifetimes.
+A broad class of experiments has incorporated searches for GeV-scale FIPs as a central component of their physics programs.
+Operating with high-intensity beams or collisions that can copiously produce feebly coupled particles, these facilities are collectively known as Intensity Frontier (IF) experiments~\cite{Beacham:2019nyx,Antel:2023hkf}.
+Prominent examples include Belle II~\cite{Belle-II:2018jsg}, NA62~\cite{NA62:2023qyn}, FASER~\cite{FASER:2019aik}, SND@LHC~\cite{SNDLHC:2022ihg}, SHiP~\cite{Aberle:2839677}, MAPP~\cite{MoEDAL-MAPP:2022kyr}, DarkQuest~\cite{Apyan:2022tsd}, DUNE~\cite{DUNE:2020lwj}, Downstream@LHCb~\cite{Gorkavenko:2023nbk,Kholoimov:2025cqe}, and many others~\cite{Bauer:2019vqk,MATHUSLA:2022sze,Aielli:2019ivi,Niedziela:2020kgq,Feng:2022inv,Hacisahinoglu:2025xrs}.
+These experiments probe long-lived FIPs in regions of parameter space complementary to prompt searches at the main LHC detectors, extending sensitivity toward small couplings and long lifetimes.

-The maximal, signature-agnostic domain in the plane of the FIP's parameters that may be probed by the IF experiments is called the exclusion potential.
-If no signal is observed, the corresponding parameter space will be excluded.
-If FIPs are unstable, the main ``exclusion'' signature is the decay of a single FIP within a displaced decay volume; throughout the text, we will call it the \textit{``mono-decay''}.
+The maximal, signature-agnostic region in the plane of FIP parameters accessible to IF experiments is commonly referred to as their exclusion potential.
+In the absence of a signal, the corresponding parameter space can be ruled out.
+For unstable FIPs, the canonical exclusion signature is the decay of a single long-lived particle within a displaced decay volume; throughout this work, we refer to this signature as a \textit{mono-decay}.